QuarkChain/bench_kvdb/doc/paper.md

 - Small, highly reusable index structures;
 - Block cache and OS page cache that keep frequently accessed metadata in memory.

-As a result, the real physical I/O behavior of a KV lookup is often:
-- Zero disk I/O for most negative lookups,
-- Only 1–2 disk I/Os for most positive lookups,
-- And largely independent of total database size once Bloom filters and index blocks fit in cache.
+As a result, the real physical I/O behavior of a KV lookup is often bounded by a small constant (≈1–2 I/Os), and becomes largely independent of total database size once Bloom filters and index blocks fit in cache.

 These observations raise an important practical question: